krancour/brignext/PROPOSAL.md

 "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.

-N.B.: When any _new_ user authenticates with OpenID Connect, a new user account is created automatically, but initially has no roles assigned (see section on authorization).
+N.B.: When any _new_ user authenticates with OpenID Connect, a new Brigade account is created automatically and federated with the user's identity from the trusted provider.
+Such a user initially has no roles assigned (see [authorization](#authorization) section).
 Roles may be granted by a user manager or project admin.
 It is proposed that users, once registered _cannot_ be deleted since nothing prevents a deleted user from re-registering.
 The benefits of _keeping_ but disabling the user account and thereby maintaining the relational integrity of the underlying data store seem to outweigh the finality of hard-deleting the account.
 Users who require their Brigade access to be revoked can therefore have their accounts _locked_ (instead of deleted) by a user manager.

 Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
 Service accounts will authenticate by means of non-expiring but revokable bearer tokens.
 (Note these are _not_ Kubernetes service accounts; but _Brigade_ service accounts.)

 N.B.: For symmetry with user accounts, service accounts, once created, cannot be